-Gadobutrol was not mutagenic in in vitro reverse mutation tests in bacteria, in the HGPRT (hypoxanthine-guanine phosphoribosyl transferase) test using cultured Chinese hamste V79 cells, or in chromosome aberration tests in human peripheral blood lymphocytes, and was negative in an in vivo micronucleus test in mice after intravenous injection or
+Gadobutrol was not mutagenic in in vitro reverse mutation tests in bacteria, in the HGPRT (hypoxanthine-guanine phosphoribosyl transferase) test using cultured Chinese harnstei V79 cells, or in chromosome aberration tests in human peripheral blood lymphocytes, and was negative in an in vivo micronucleus test in mice after intravenous injection of 0.5 mmol/kg.

-Gadobutrol had no effect on fertility and general reproductive performance of male and female rats when given in doses 12.2 times the human equivalent dose (based on body
+Gadobutrol had no effect on fertility and general reproductive performance of male and female rats when given in doses 12.2 times the human equivalent dose (based on body surface area).

-13.2 Animal Toxicology and/or Pharmacology Local intolerance reactions, including moderate irritation associated with infiltration of inflammatory cells was observed after paravenous administration to rabbits, suggesting the possibility of occurrence of local irritation if the contrast medium leaks around veins in a clinical setting [see Warnings and Precautions (5.6)].
+13.2 Animal Toxicology and/or Pharmacology

+Local intolerance reactions, including moderate irritation associated with infiltration of inflammatory cells was observed after paravenous administration to rabbits, suggesting the possibility of occurrence of local irritation if the contrast medium leaks around veins in a clinical setting [see Warnings and Precautions (5.6)].
 14 CLINICAL STUDIES

-14.1 MRI of the CNS
+14.1 MBL of the CNS

-d for MRI of the central nervous system with contrast were enrolled in two clinical trials that evaluated the visualization characteristics of lesions.
-In both studies radiction with of the contract MRI prior to administration of gadobutrol injection at a dose of 0.1 monok/g, followed by a post-contrast MRI.
-In Study A, patients also underwent a baseline, pre-contrast MRI prior to administration of gadobutrol injection at a dose of 0.1 monok/g, followed by a post-contrast MRI.
-In Study A, patients also underwent an MRI before and after the administration of gadobutrol injection at a dose of 0.1 monok/g, followed by a post-contrast MRI on contract MRI for lesion visualization.
-For both studies, pre-contrast and pre-plus-post contrast images (paired images) were independently evaluated by three readers for contrast enhancement and border delineation using a scale of 1 to 4, and for internal morphology using a scale of 1 to 3 (Table 5).
+I MRI of the CNS Patients referred for MRI of the central nervous system with contrast were enrolled in two clinical trials that evaluated the visualization characteristics of lesions.
+In both studies, patients underwent a baseline, pre-contrast MRI prior to administration of gadobutrol injection at a dose of 0.1 mmoVkg, followed by a post-contrast MRI.
+In Study A, patients also underwent an MRI before and after the administration of gadoteridol.
+The studies were designed to demonstrate superiority of gadobutrol injection MRI to non-contrast MRI for lesion visualization.
+For both studies, pre-contrast and pre- plus-post contrast images (paired images) were independently evaluated by three readers for contrast enhancement and border delineation using a scale of 1 to 4, and for internal morphology using a scale of 1 to 3 (Table 5).
 Lesion counting was also performed to demonstrate non-inferiority of paired gadobutrol injection image sets to pre-contrast MRI.
 Readers were blinded to clinical information.